Art-em1s/Macro-Recorder/README.md

 # 🖱️ Simple Macro Recorder

-A powerful yet simple Python-based mouse macro recorder with an intuitive GUI interface.
-Perfect for automating repetitive mouse tasks, testing applications, or creating demonstrations.
+A powerful yet simple Python-based macro recorder with an intuitive GUI interface.
+Perfect for automating repetitive mouse and keyboard tasks, testing applications, or creating demonstrations.

 ## ✨ Features